birdiecare/tap-thinkific/README.md

 docker build --tag meltano_tap_thinkific:0.1 .
 docker run --name my_tap_thinkific -d meltano_tap_thinkific:0.1

-# Run the according to your .env file
+# Run the according to your .env file.
+Notice that it's loading data into Snowflake.
+Consider changing it if you want to use any other
 docker run --env-file .env meltano_tap_thinkific:0.1 elt tap-thinkific target-snowflake --state-id=thinkific-to-snowflake
 ```